HTDerekLiu/surface_multigrid_code/02_mg_hierarchy/README.md

-# demo of precomputing multigrid hierarchy
+# Precomputation of the Multigrid Hierarchy

 ```
 mkdir build